docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 ## Try it now

 In this hands-on experience, you'll unlock the power of Multi-stage builds to create lean and efficient Docker images for a sample Java application!
-We'll use a simple “Hello World” Spring Boot-based application built with Maven as our example.
+You'll use a simple “Hello World” Spring Boot-based application built with Maven as your example.

 1. [Download and install](https://www.docker.com/products/docker-desktop/) Docker Desktop.